News by Subject

 Though you may be concerned about drawing attention to this missing portion of your career history, don’t spend too much time dwelling on it.
 The truth is, if you really desire to move into your new career, you can do it.
-You just have to believe in yourself and present this belief in your cover letters.
-Let’s look at how you can do it …
+You just have to believe in yourself and present this belief in your cover letter.
+Let’s look at how you can do it.

 When you begin explaining why you’re switching careers in your cover letter, it is best to be as honest as possible.
-You can do this by remembering that at some point you sat alone and contemplated your reasons for making this major life decision.
+You can do this by remembering that at some point, you sat alone and contemplated your reasons for making this major life decision.
 So take this time to revisit those reasons.
 Are you switching because you weren’t fulfilled in your previous career?
-Or do you believe that you’ve always had talent in this field and now you want to pursue it?
+Or, do you believe that you’ve always had talent in this field and now you want to pursue it?
 For example, if you were to switch from being a research associate to a quality assurance position, you could say,"I find great interest in the prospect of implementing and managing quality systems in compliance with cGMPs and other company policies."

 Whatever your reasons may be, express them well.
 Doing so may help prospective employers better relate to your new-found passion.
 Even more, it may inspire them to take a chance with you, even if you have less experience in this specific career than other candidates.

 As mentioned previously, you may not have an extensive background in the career you are pursuing, but that’s okay.
 If you have relevant professional experience, you can simply dig that up to show the prospective employer your ability to perform.